W3 Wine School

 Petit Manseng is a white grape from the Sud-Ouest regions of Jurançon and Pacherenc du Vic-Bilh.

 It can be vinified both dry and sweet.
-This card is about Sweet Petit Manseng.
+This page is about Sweet Petit Manseng.

 Serving Temperature